The Science of Sweat, Deodorant & Antiperspirant

 The second type of sweat glands, apocrine glands, are found in areas with lots of hair follicles like the scalp, armpits, and groin.

-Apocrine glands secrete a thicker fatty sweat that also contains proteins.
-These secretions are quickly inhabited by normal bacteria that thrive in the warm humid environment under the arms.
+Contrary to popular belief, fatty sweat is almost entirely odorless.
+However, these fatty secretions are quickly inhabited by normal bacteria, the natural microbiome, that thrive in the warm humid environment under the arms.
 Underarm odor is the result of the bacterial breakdown of sweat.

 Louis Leakey, an anthropologist, believed that the original function of body odor was to make humans unappetizing to animals who wanted to eat us for dinner.